SBit-Project/sbit.dev/docs/SBit-Core/Building/build-unix.md

 Disable-wallet mode
 --------------------

-When the intention is to run only a P2P node without a wallet, SBit Core may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, Sbit Core may be compiled in disable-wallet mode with:

 ```bash